vanhoangkha/MVP/README.md

 You develope, test the project with that branch.

-After that, you create a pull request to the CodeCommit Git Repository to mintuan's account.
+After that, you create a pull request to the CodeCommit Git Repository inside mintuan's account.

 mintuan will review and merge the pull requests from everyone.